scil-vital/dwi_ml/docs/for_developers/training_and_data_containers/training.rst

 DWIMLTrainerOneInput
 --------------------

 So far, we have prepared one child Trainer class, which loads the streamlines and one volume group.
 It can be used with the MainModelOneInput, as described earlier.
-This class is used by Learn2track and by TransformingTractography; you can rely on them to discover how to use it.
+This class is used by Learn2track and by TractographyTransformers; you can rely on them to discover how to use it.

 Our Batch samplers and loaders